-If you need to order replacement parts, we recommend that you use only FSP[®] replacement parts.
-These parts will fit right and work right because they are made with the same precision used to build every new ESTATE[®] appliance.
+If you need to order replacement parts, we recommend that you use only FSP® replacement parts.
+FSP® replacement parts will fit right and work right because they are made with the same precision used to build every new INGLIS BY WHIRLPOOL CORPORATIONTM appliance.

-To locate FSP° replacement parts in your area, call us or your nearest designated service center.
+To locate FSP® replacement parts in your area, call us or your nearest designated service center.